zeina0/.NET-Challenge/README.md

 * Unit tests
 * Logging of user activity
 * Use [The Reactive Extensions (Rx)](https://msdn.microsoft.com/en-us/data/gg577609) only if sensible
+* A readme file listing *ALL* the steps (if any) to setup your submission.
+The readme file should also include a brief summary of software design decisions made and other trade offs.
+This will be the first file that we'd read ;)

 ### Bits and Pieces to take note of